Supported byEU

 Pnyx Hill

-Stand where democracy was born and learn about women's exclusion from the political process.
+Stand where democracy was born and learn about women's exclusion from the political process, and how some got to influence it anyways.

 Acropolis View